getnelson/nelson/docs/src/hugo/content/index.md

 <h2 id="install-failure-domains" data-subheading-of="operator-guide">Failure Domains</h2>

 To run Nelson you will need access to a target datacenter.
 One can consider this logical datacenter - in practice - to be a [failure domain](https://en.wikipedia.org/wiki/Failure_domain).
-Every system should be redundant within the domain, but isolated from other datacenters.
+Every system should be redundant within the domain, but isolated from other domains.
 Typically Nelson requires the datacenter to be setup with a few key services before it can effectively be used.
 Imagine the setup with the following components:

 <div class="clearing">
   <img src="images/atomic-datacenter.png" />
   <small><em>Figure 4.0: failure domain</em></small>
 </div>

-Logically, Nelson sits outside one of its target datacenters.
-This could mean it lives at your office next to your Github, or it might actually reside in one of the target datacenters itself.
+Logically, Nelson sits outside one of its target domains.
+This could mean it lives at your office next to your Github, or it might actually reside in one of the target domains itself.
 This is an operational choice that you would make, and provided Nelson has network line of sight to these key services, you can put it wherever you like.
 With that being said, it is recommended that your stage and runtime docker registries be different, as the performance characteristics of the runtime and staging registries are quite different.
 Specifically, the runtime registry receives many requests to `pull` images whilst deploying containers to the cluster, whilst the staging registry largely has mass-writes from your build system.
 Keeping these separate ensures that either side of that interaction does not fail the other.

-Whatever you choose, the rest of this operators guide will assume that you have configured one or more logical datacenters.
+Whatever you choose, the rest of this operators guide will assume that you have configured one or more logical domains.
 If you don't want to setup a *real* datacenter, [see the authors Github](https://github.com/timperrett/hashpi) about how to setup a [Raspberry PI](https://www.raspberrypi.org/) cluster which can serve as your datacenter.

 <h2 id="install-dc-dns" data-subheading-of="operator-guide">Name Resolution</h2>